aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/barcode-properties/coordinates/_index.md

 ## 1. Region Geometry Basics

 For each `BarCodeResult`, the method `getRegion()` returns a `BarCodeRegionParameters` instance that describes where the barcode was found:

 - `getRectangle()` — axis-aligned bounding box (`java.awt.Rectangle`).
 - `getQuadrangle()` — oriented quadrilateral (`Quadrangle`) that follows rotation/skew.
 - `getPoints()` — array of corner points (`java.awt.Point[]`) representing the same region.

 All three describe the **same physical barcode region**, but with different levels of detail and in different data shapes.

 > Coordinate system: the origin (0,0) is at the top-left corner of the image,
-> X increases to the right, Y increases downward (standard Java 2D coordinates).
+> X increases to the right, Y increases downward (standard Java 2D coordinate system).

 ---